Vice-President (Administration) and University Registrar

 All disclosed interests should be reviewed by the staff member and their supervisor on at least an annual basis to ensure that the information remains correct, and that management treatments continue to be appropriate and effective.

-Key management personnel (members of Council, and University senior officers at the Deputy Vice-Chancellor/Vice-President/Head of Division level) are required to disclose interests which will enable the University to identify related party transactions for the purposes of preparation of QUT’s annual financial statements, in compliance with accounting standards.
+Key management personnel (members of Council, heads of division and University senior executive officers) are required to disclose interests which will enable the University to identify related party transactions for the purposes of preparation of QUT’s annual financial statements, in compliance with accounting standards.
 For this purpose, related parties includes close family members and any entities controlled or jointly controlled by either the key management personnel or close family members.
 The QUT Disclosure of Interests form provides guidance on these disclosures.

 Failure to disclose and manage an interest will be dealt with as a breach of the QUT Staff Code of Conduct (B/8.1) or QUT Code for responsible conduct of research (D/2.6).
 For persons covered by this policy who are not employed at QUT, their association with QUT may be terminated.

 - A staff member must discuss any conflicts of interest with their supervisor to ensure a proper management strategy is put in place.